Universal Credit (UC)

 You will need to claim Universal Credit online at www.gov.uk/apply-universal-credit If you do not have a computer at home you can use one at your local Jobcentre, library or One Manchester job club.

-If you need help completing your online claim Cheetham Hill Advice Centre are offering support on Thursdays and Citizens Advice Manchester provide help at various locations throughout the week.
+If you need help completing your online claim Cheetham Hill Advice Centre are offering support and Citizens Advice Manchester provide help at various locations throughout the week.
 If you are a One Manchester customer and need further support with Universal Credit or help to claim, please call us on 0330 355 1000.

 Here is a map to help you find your closest free computer access point and support: